Until recently, tubal ligation seemed like a relatively safe and effective solution as a contraception post-childbirth.

 - Itchy vagina - at times raw-like; can radiate from the whole area, with an absence of yeast infections

-- Colour change in vaginal area (colour gets darker; darker red to purple)
+- Colour change in the vaginal area (colour gets darker; darker red to purple)

 - Crashing fatigue - Chronic Fatigue